 Bingo was always the acceptable face of gambling for women, the one they are more likely to play than men.
 Of course, lots of women still love a game of bingo too, be it in-person or online.
 It’s certainly not my cup of tea though, I find it distinctly boring and although I know all forms of gambling involve a fair amount of luck, bingo is entirely without skill to my mind.
 That’s not the case so well.

 Most people would identify poker as one of the casino games that involves the most skill and judgement on behalf of the player.
 It’s also transcended traditional gambling in many ways, to the point where big events are now televised.

 Shock, horror too!
 These live events often feature women doing rather well for themselves.
 Victoria Coren is not only a successful broadcaster with a pretty face, but she’s also one of the most successful poker players in the world.
 The gap has closed but perceptions remain.

 Ask someone to draw a poker player and the chances are they’ll sketch a bloke in dark glasses.
-Ask someone to describe a typical bingo player on the other hand and you can bet your bottom dollar that the response will feature a female.
+Ask someone to describe a typical no deposit bingo player on the other hand and you can bet your bottom dollar that the response will feature a female.

 Slotting Into Place